 Now that you know how streaming works and what it might cost, let’s talk about how to get that videocast from the internet onto your RV’s TV.
 (After all, no one really wants to watch their favorite shows on a tiny laptop or tablet screen.)

 There are many different hardware devices that allow you to stream to your TV, such as the Roku Streaming Stick, Google Chromecast, and Amazon Fire.
-There’s also the more expensive AppleTV and Roku 4 boxes, which include extra features that may make them worth the price to you.
+There are also the more expensive AppleTV and Roku 4 boxes, which include extra features that may make them worth the price to you.
 Which one is the top TV streaming device depends, of course, on what operating system you prefer, as well as which shows and features you want to access.
 They all have pros and cons; check out the reviews on each device to get a better sense of which one’s right for you!

 Best TV Streaming Apps